-7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement
+7 Reasons Why Good Visuals Boost Presentation Engagement

 Ashkvina

-We know actions speak louder than words, but do you know what else speak louder than words?
-Images – and there’s a very good reason for it too.
+We know actions speak louder than words, but do you know what else speaks louder than words?
+Images—and there’s a very good reason for it too.
 Our brains naturally process images more easily, taking only 13 milliseconds to process an entire image.
-Hence, it comes with little surprise that visuals have been found to increase user engagement by as much as 94%.
+Hence, it comes with little surprise that visuals have been found to increase user engagement by as much as 94%!

 1. Visual aids add clarity to your message

-Try describing a new colour with just words to an audience.
-You will realise that it puts you in a bit of a pickle.
+Try describing a new color with just words to an audience.
+You will realize that it puts you in a bit of a pickle.

-3 ideas for using images to make your decision-making and brainstorming easier
+Here are 3 ideas for using images to make your decision-making and brainstorming easier:

 1. Picking design choices

-Voting on the best design during meetings can be easier when you can look at all the options at once and pick the most suitable.
+Voting on the best design during meetings can be easier when you can look at all the options at once and pick the most suitable one.
 Add the different designs as answer options and let your team vote.
 May the best design win!

 2. Brainstorming sessions